Seasonal Field Projects Coordinator

 Term of Employment

 The wage for this position is $18.50-$19.50/hour.
+Please confirm in your application materials that this wage range is agreeable.
 This is a non-exempt position.
 Employee will earn overtime pay when they work over 40 hours in a week, or 12 hours in a day.

 Benefits: 16 hours of PTO provided after 30 days; 2.67 hours of paid health leave accrued per pay period; remote work Mondays and Fridays; flex time; workers compensation; a one-time, branded attire stipend; partial cell phone reimbursement; discounts on outdoor gear and equipment; professional development opportunities and reimbursement for some work-related trainings; and organization-recognized paid holidays during the term of employment.
 VOC also has free parking and a corporate fleet available for work-related travel.